Surveys reveal time and again that security and data protection concerns are the top barriers to Cloud adoption.

 The VPSA architecture provides the basic building blocks for granting complete data privacy for Zadara Users:

-- Each VPSA Virtual Controller is granted dedicated compute resources (RAM and CPU vCores) and dedicated networking resources (NIC VFs) to partition IO stack data handling per-user.
+- Each VPSA Virtual Controller is granted dedicated compute resources (RAM and CPU vCores) and dedicated networking resources (NIC VFs) to partition IO stack data handling per-tenant.

 - Physical drives are the basic storage allocation unit.
-As a result, only a single VPSA and hence a single User has access to any given physical drive.
+As a result, only a single VPSA and hence a single tenant has access to any given physical drive.

 - Physical drives are exposed as iSCSI LUNs to the VPSA Virtual Controllers via a separate back-end network, which is not accessible from outside the Zadara Storage Cloud.

-- IQN-based SCSI LUN Masking is used to ensure that physical disk drives are exposed only to the authorized VPSA.
+- IQN-based SCSI LUN Masking is used to ensure that physical disk drives are exposed only to the authorized VPSA system.

-- Each user can look up the physical location (by Storage Node Number) of the drives assigned to that user.
+- Each tenant can look up the physical location (by Storage Node Number) of the drives assigned to that tenant.

 - VPSA requires the usage of Challenge-Handshake Authentication Protocol (CHAP) over iSCSI to authenticate a Cloud Server to a VPSA.
 CHAP requires that both the Cloud Server and VPSA know a shared CHAP Secret.
 This secret is never sent on the wire.